Informfully/Documentation/docs/source/database.rst

      - A flag which indicates whether the survey will be shown in the mobile app to participants in the experiment.
 A True means that the survey will be shown.
    * - ``questions``
      - Array of Objects
      - Contains all the questions in the survey.
-For more information about how the array looks like, see below.
+For more information about what the array looks like, see below.
    * - ``createdBy``
      - String
      - ID of user.